solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ### Task 4: Simulating a real device and updating digital twins via telemetry ingestion

-The best way to update device twin information is to base it on live data being ingested directly from the environment in real time.
+The best way to update device twin information is to base it on live data being ingested directly from the environment in real-time.
 In this task, we will setup an event grid subscription to feed an Azure Function that will then process the incoming messages and update digital twins accordingly.

 1. In the [Azure portal](https://portal.azure.com), open the lab resource group and select the **IoT Hub** resource (**{PREFIX}iothub**).